Banner Home The Church The URC News Letter Thornbury Churches Together Fair Trade Thornbury Town What's On Vision 4 life Location Map Links

 The church is located on the corner of Chapel Street and Rock Street.
-Car parks in St Mary's Street and Rock Street are in close proximity to the church
+Car parks in St Mary's Street and Rock Street are in close proximity to the church.
+We have been awarded a Silver Plaque for being an ECO Church

 Services